strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.12 =
+* ENHANCEMENT: Replaced the Force SSL option with an explanation if the entire site is over HTTPS.
+We are already ignoring the option in these cases.

 = 1.8.11.3 =
 * BUG: Fixed issue where PayPal Standard IPN requests were being rejected if a tax amount was set in PayPal.